whatbrownies/CambridgeFAQ/README.md

 >   - Submit all information that the form is requesting with absolute accuracy.
 First and Last Name as it appears on your ID, Cell Phone number, and ID Number.

 What happens after registration:
-> - The registration website site will close 30 minutes prior to openning
+> - The registration website site will close 30 minutes prior to opening
 > - You are only given the 30 minute time window to register
 > - Immediately upon the closure of registration, randomly selected customers will be notified by "Text Message" that they are given a chance to purchase a card.
 > - Notifications are expected to occur throughout the 30 minutes before Micro Center opens